[HISTORY: Adopted by the Board of Health of the Township of Monroe 5-12-2010 by Ord. No. BOH 1-10. Amendments noted where applicable.]

-A late fee of $5, in addition to the fees set forth above, shall be imposed upon an owner where a dog or cat within the Township limits qualifying for a license on the first day of each year is not licensed on or before the first day of April of each calendar year.
+A late fee of $5, in addition to the fees set forth above, shall be imposed upon any owner of a dog or cat within the Township who qualified for a license on the first day of each year if not licensed on or before the first day of April of each calendar year.

 Any owner who fails to obtain a license for a dog or cat as required herein shall, upon conviction thereof, be subject to a fine not to exceed $100 for the first offense and up to $200 for each subsequent offense.

 Vaccination.
 All dogs and cats within the Township of Monroe shall be vaccinated against rabies in accordance with the following:

 Vaccination shall be performed by a veterinarian licensed to practice in the State of New Jersey.
 The vaccine utilized shall be from a manufacturer licensed by the Bureau of Animal Husbandry of the United States Department of Agriculture or such other agency as shall be approved by the State Department of Health.
 The dosage shall be as recommended by the manufacturer.
 All dogs and cats shall be revaccinated before the expiration of the period of time for which the vaccine used is known to be effective.